hsestupin/overspec/README.md

 [org.clojars.hsestupin/overspec "0.1.0"]
 ```

+That release is stable but some functionality is not available yet.

 ### Before and After

 A suite can have a :before-each declaration.
 It's a just a simple zero-arg function that is run before each spec belonged for `describe` scope.
 For example: